-St John's is the only College in Cambridge to have three Fellows who are also members of the Division of Archaeology.
+St John's is the only College in Cambridge to have three Fellows who are also members of the Department of Archaeology.
 Dr Preston Miracle is an expert on human prehistory, zooarchaeology and archaeological theory.
 He has excavated at a wide range of sites, with his most recent fieldwork being in Croatia.
 Dr Martin Worthington is an Assyriologist who specialises Babylonian, Assyrian and Sumerian grammar, literature and medicine.
 Professor Graeme Barker (Disney Professor of Archaeology Emeritus) works especially on the dispersal of our species out of africa and the origins of agriculture.
 He has excavated in many parts of the world, currently in Iraqi Kurdistan.
-Other Fellows and members of St John's with Archaeology-related interests include Dr Beatriz Marin-Aguilera, Dr Emmanuelle Honoré, and Professor Tim Bayliss-Smith (retired).
+Other Fellows and members of St John's with Archaeology-related interests include Dr Emmanuelle Honoré, Dr Sarah Inskip, Dr Emma Loftus, and Professor Tim Bayliss-Smith (retired).

-With the Division of Archaeology and the McDonald Institute for Archaeological Research, Cambridge is one of the largest centres of archaeological research in Britain, and we have recently been awarded top place in the Good University Guide for Archaeology in the UK.
+With the Department of Archaeology and the McDonald Institute for Archaeological Research, Cambridge is one of the largest centres of archaeological research in Britain, and we have now for several years running been awarded top place in the Good University Guide for Archaeology in the UK.
 Archaeology students at Cambridge benefit from direct hands-on access to world-class collections in Cambridge’s many museums, libraries, and research centres.

 Archaeology spans a very broad subject area, and the course allows study of topics ranging across the humanities, the social sciences and the sciences.
 Students with almost any combination of subjects at school can apply; there are no specific required subjects.
 We welcome applications from students studying humanistic fields such as History, English, Classics, and ancient languages, social sciences such as Geography, Sociology, Psychology, or Anthropology, and sciences such as Biology, Physics, Chemistry, and Mathematics.